 - A company anticipates a customer is about to churn, or jump the ship, so it reaches out with a personalized incentive to extend a contract.

 This looks worlds apart from stories like Frontier Airlines failing to have any communication with the parents of two young children who were traveling solo and diverted to another airport due to weather.
 The poor parents never received an update until their children borrowed someone else’s phone.
-Had the airline had AI-powered predictive support in place, a message could have been automated to the parents as soon as the decision was made to land at a different airport.
+Had the airline had an AI-powered travel chatbot in place, a message could have been automated to the parents as soon as the decision was made to land at a different airport.

 The Nitty-Gritty: How to Implement Predictive Customer Service Analytics

 This all sounds truly magical, but is it actually possible?

 If companies start putting their data into action and leveraging AI to scale efforts, predictive customer service is achievable.
 Companies need to leverage predictive algorithms to identify patterns from a sea of historic data and empower AI to act on signals from various internal systems (CRM, order management, etc) as well as contextual triggers within the burgeoning Internet of Things.
 Companies can then automatically reach out to the right customer with the right information at the right time.
 Here’s how to get started: